 Treatment Options for Advanced Classic HL

 Treatment options for advanced classic HL include the following:

 The chemotherapy regimen A+AVD (brentuximab vedotin [an antibody-drug conjugate directed against CD30] + doxorubicin, vinblastine, and dacarbazine) is administered for six cycles.
 This replaces ABVD (doxorubicin, bleomycin, vinblastine, and dacarbazine), the previous standard regimen for three decades.[2,3] The ABVD regimen remains a viable option in cost-conscious settings.

 See Table 4 for a description of the chemotherapy regimens used to treat HL.

 Multiple studies have addressed the role of radiation therapy consolidation after induction chemotherapy for advanced-stage HL.

-Other trials have investigated the role of PET scans or new combinations for patients with advanced classic HL.
+Other trials have investigated the role of PET scans patients with advanced classic HL.

 Older patients with advanced-stage HL have also been studied.